-As an equity, diversity and inclusion (EDI) professional, I’ve been teaching about allyship for years.
+As a diversity, equity and inclusion (DEI) professional, I’ve been teaching about allyship for years.
 However, it feels as though allyship has never been as important as it is right now, after a year of having a glaring spotlight on racial inclusion and the urgent need to interrupt anti-Black racism in particular, in addition to anti-Asian racism, and to disrupt white supremacy on a whole.

 As we enter Pride Month — having just come out of Mental Health Awareness Month and marked the one-year anniversary of George Floyd’s murder — I wanted to share a refresher on allyship and some of the actions that can be taken to be a more effective ally to our friends, family members and colleagues from communities that experience oppression.